The ESSENtialists with Chainky

 I think about ease and satisfaction when I think of luxury.
 Being happy with my life trajectory and being able to afford things that make me happy, but also worrying less about things I cannot control.
 So, this translates to ease of life, and ease when making choices.

-be in control of everything.
+I am pretty high strung, especially when it comes to my art practice and my creative career, and it involves trying to be in control of everything.
 There has been a certain level of relaxation and giving up control which has brought a feeling of peace to my life when I lean into it.

 What’s your mantra when it comes to purchasing new pieces?